 · Tim can’t be a single child or an adopted child or mentally challenged or troubled at school or anything weird and obvious.
 Tim should be normal and a happy go lucky child.
 I want him to be one of us, whose innocent mind bonds with a tree.
 I think I’ll make him a hostler and his school will be in a beautiful hill station.
 This sounds familiar but I have to start with this basic idea.
 Because later in the story I’ll have to deal with lots of How’s and Where’s etc.

 · Shakespeare the Tree will be an Oak tree and I was always clear about this; a big tree with canopy branches and spiral leaves.
 Like all the trees, this one too will be warm and welcoming.
 I feel we all have been friends with a tree or will be in future.
-Not a single tree in the world needs the help of words to express themselves.
+Not a single tree in the world needs the help of words to express itself.
 Their aura is such that if we get close to them we immediately sense the connection.
 This is what I and Tim believe.

 · After two days she messaged me sorry.
 I did the same.
 We are back.

 [The girl writes a lot about herself and her thoughts.]

 · I am irritated.
 What was Ma’am thinking when she asked us to empty our minds and hearts and see how the zine list helps us?